 - Speak with other attendees about what they found most helpful about the event.
 Connect with them on LinkedIn.

-- Publish your notes from the event to your personal website and send the link to the session notes to the people you met at the event.
-Share the notes on LinkedIn and tag the other attendees in the comments section of the post with personal notes such as “Looking back on our conversation about XYZ, I thought you might enjoy the notes I finally got around to publishing”.
+- Publish your notes from the event to your personal website and send the link to these notes to the connections you made at the event.
+Include personal notes such as “Looking back on our conversation about XYZ, I thought you might enjoy the notes I finally got around to publishing”.

 - Send this case study along with a thank you note to the speaker.

-- Best case scenario: the speaker shares this case study to their website and future event pages thereby tying your personal brand with the reputation of this esteemed person.
+- Best case scenario: the speaker will share this case study to their website and future event pages, maybe even offer you a job or free VIP access to future events.

 - Worst case: the attendees book mark your webpage and share it with their friends, setting the stage for you to build your own following from these events.

-- Try this out at four different events each year.
+- Repeat this process with four different events each year.

 This post was brought to you by Adi Soozin of MD9.co.
 If you enjoyed this post and would like to see more like this, consider using the affiliate links we include in these posts.
 They allow us to occasionally earn a commission if you decide to make a purchase.
 This is at no extra cost to you and it supports this website, as well as the composition of future posts, which means we can spend more time writing content.
 I genuinely recommend everything linked to via this website.

 That’s all for now.
-To stay up to date with my latest posts & guides, follow me on LinkedIn or click that chatbot in the bottom right corner to join the email list.
+To stay up to date with my latest posts & guides, follow me on LinkedIn or join the email list.